squareblob/MountAugusta/Constitution.md

 X. All persons have the right to freedom of association.

 XI.
-Every citizen is free to make political choices, which includes the right to form a political party; to participate in the activities of, or recruit members for, a political party; and to campaign for a political party or cause.
+Every resident is free to make political choices, which includes the right to form a political party; to participate in the activities of, or recruit members for, a political party; and to campaign for a political party or cause.

 XII.
-Neither the State nor its representatives shall, under any circumstance, seize the property of Augustan citizens except through means available to all private individuals.
+Neither the State nor its representatives shall, under any circumstance, seize the property of Augustan residents except through means available to all private individuals.

 XIII.
 Neither the right of every citizen of Mount Augusta to register to vote nor the right of every registered voter to vote shall be denied or abridged by anyone.

+XIV.
+Neither the State nor its representatives shall, under any circumstance, revoke the citizenship of citizens except through means available to all private individuals.

+XV.
+The right of every resident non-citizen of Mount Augusta to engage in the application process for citizenship shall not be denied or abridged by anyone, albeit applications may be rejected.

+XVI.
+No citizen of Mount Augusta shall be involuntarily denaturalized for any reason, including as punishment for a crime.

 ---